 Templates on Webflow can cost $39-$99.
 Setting it up is quite easy, especially with a lot of documentation provided by Webflow University and the seller of the template.

-At Slam, we can help you out with that, too at a flat fee!
+At Slam, we can help you out with that, too, at a flat fee!
 We've developed a nonprofit website template with marketing experts to help you launch a fully-optimized website we know you will love!

 Ready to Build Your Nonprofit Website?